BookBunny/Tello-Drone-Project/README.md

 2. Connect your Tello drone to your computer using Wi-Fi.
 3. Run the `face_tracking.py` file with Python by running `python face_tracking.py` in your terminal.

-## Demo
+## Inspiration

-Check out the demo of this project on YouTube: [Tello Drone Face Tracking Demo](https://www.youtube.com/watch?v=abcdefg)
+Check inspirations of this project on YouTube: [Tello Drone Face Tracking Demo](https://www.youtube.com/watch?v=LmEcyQnfpDA&t=8107s)

 ## Contributing

 If you find any bugs or want to contribute to this project, feel free to submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.